/*

 case xB: x B {

-conclude rep(B)(x) by definition operator∈ in xB
+conclude rep(B)(x) by expand operator∈ in xB

 }